Utah is home to many different species of amphibians, with some being more common than others.

 10. Red-Spotted Toad

-The Red-Spotted Toad is a small toad that grows up to 3.5 inches in length.
+The Red-Spotted Toad is a small toad that grows up to 3.5 inches long.
 This species is native to North America and is a non-venomous amphibian that hides under rocks and logs during dry periods.

 However, they will come out into open areas where they breed when it rains.